 Carefully slice thin pieces from the fennel, trying to keep the bottom intact, to hold the separate layers of the fennel attached at the one end.

-Arrange the oranges, kiwi and fennel slices on a serving plate or platter.
+Arrange the oranges, kiwi and fennel slices on a serving plate or platter, including any juices that have settled.

 Drizzle with a lovely amount of the best olive oil you can find.